Many people discuss food waste generated by restaurants and food manufacturers but often overlook the waste produced by the beverage industry.

 3. EPA Environmental Regulations

+- Packaging waste and recycling: Common recyclables such as plastics, glass, and aluminum must be properly separated and routed through the correct waste stream to support sustainability efforts.
 For example, since some plastics aren’t accepted in community recycling programs, it’s important to confirm what your local program allows.

 With regulations spanning the FDA, TTB, and EPA, navigating beverage destruction without proper compliance can lead to penalties, environmental violations, failed audits, and reputational damage.
 That’s why it’s important to understand how to choose a beverage destruction company that truly supports your goals.